thomasperi/sandbox-clone/README.md

 * `isBoxed()` reports whether `fs` is sandboxed or not.

-* `clonebox()` clones a directory into a temporary directory so that tests can manipulate the clone without modifying the original.
+* `new Clonebox()` clones a directory into a temporary directory so that tests can manipulate the clone without modifying the original.
 Returns an object with these methods:

 	* `.base()` returns the path of the temporary directory.